 Often, the hardest thing to give is what we need to give to ourselves.
 We need to allow ourselves to have peace, love, and forgiveness.
 We need to be able to give ourselves a break now and then.

 Most of us don’t have the time or money to go to a beach to relax, but there are other times and ways we can relax and do a little self-care!

 The Holiday Season is one of the best times of the year to make sure we are giving ourselves some self-care especially since we are often very busy doing things for others.
 We are shopping and wrapping and baking and visiting and all of these things are wonderful, but they can be draining.
 We need to be able to set limits and make sure our own needs are being met, even if those needs are as simple as some rest and quiet time.

 One way to help ourselves focus on taking care of our own needs is to get involved with others who have the same goals.
 Check out this five-day self-care challenge.
 This would be a perfect time to do this activity with a friend or loved one!
 You are taking care of yourself while having a buddy to help keep you on track and be accountable!

 Pretty much everything we have talked about can be encompassed with the term gratitude.
 Gratitude being thankful for what you have and who you are.

 Gratitude is everything the Holiday Season is actually about.
 It’s about giving.
 It’s about love.
-It’s about doing things for people in need, whether those in need are in your family or circle of friends or if they are total strangers.
+Gratitude is also about doing things for people in need, whether those in need are in your family or circle of friends or if they are total strangers.
 Gratitude is about peace.
 Peace in your life and your family, as well as praying for peace in the world.